-We have audited the accompanying financial statements of Brock University Pension Plan which comprise the statement of net assets available for benefits as at June 30, 2011 and the statement of changes in net assets available for benefit for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Brock University Pension Plan which comprise the statements of net assets as at June 30, 2012 and June 30, 2011 and the statements of changes in net assets available for benefits for the years then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
 The financial statements have been prepared by management based on the financial reporting provisions of Section 76 of the Regulations to the Ontario Pension Benefits Act.